MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 * An Azure subscription.
 If you don't have one, you can create a [free Azure account](https://azure.microsoft.com/free/).
 * A [cluster and database](create-cluster-database-portal.md).
-* A data connection to [Event Hub](ingest-data-event-hub-overview.md), [IoT Hub](ingest-data-iot-hub-overview.md), or [Event Grid](ingest-data-event-grid-overview.md).
+* A data connection to [Event Hub](ingest-data-event-hub-overview.md), [IoT Hub](ingest-data-iot-hub-overview.md), or [Event Grid](ingest-data-event-grid-overview.md) or another form of batching ingestion.

 ## Create metric charts with Azure Monitor metrics explorer

+The following is a general explanation of how to use the Azure Monitor metrics that will be implemented in subsequent sections.
 Use the following steps to create metric charts with the [Azure Monitor metrics explorer](/azure/azure-monitor/essentials/metrics-getting-started) in Azure portal:

 1. Sign in to the [Azure portal](https://portal.azure.com/) and navigate to the overview page for your Azure Data Explorer cluster.
-1. Select **Monitor** from the left-hand navigation bar and select **Metrics** to open the metrics pane.
+1. Select **Metrics** from the left-hand navigation bar to open the metrics pane.
 1. Select a **Scope** and a **Metric Namespace**.

    For the examples in this article, use the following values:

    * Set **Scope** to the name of your Azure Data Explorer cluster.
+In the following example, we will use a cluster named *demo11*.
    * Set **Metric Namespace** to *Kusto Cluster standard metrics*.
 This is the namespace that contains the Azure Data Explorer ingestion metrics.

    :::image type="content" source="media/monitor-batching-ingestion/metrics-settings-selector.png" alt-text="Screenshot showing how to select settings for a metric in Azure portal.":::

-1. Select the **Metric** value and the relevant **Aggregation** value.
-For example, in this article we'll use the **Aggregation** values *sum* and *avg*.
+1. Select the **Metric** name and the relevant **Aggregation** value.
-1. Open the **time picker** panel at the top right of the metrics pane and change the **Time range** to *Last 48 hours*.
+1. Open the **time picker** panel at the top right of the metrics pane and change the **Time range** to the time you want to analyze.
 In this article, we're analyzing data ingestion to Azure Data Explorer during the last 48 hours.

 For some examples in this article, we'll select **Add Filter** and **Apply Splitting** for metrics that have dimensions.
 We'll also use **Add metric** to plot other metrics in the same chart and **+ New chart** to see multiple charts in one view.

 > [!NOTE]
 > To learn more about how to use metrics to monitor Azure Data Explorer in general and how to work with the metrics pane, see [Monitor Azure Data Explorer performance, health, and usage with metrics](using-metrics.md).

-To begin analysis of a batching ingestion operation to your Azure Data Explorer cluster in the metrics pane of Azure portal, select specific metrics to track, choose how to aggregate your data, and create metric charts to view on your dashboard.
+In this article, you'll learn which metrics can be used to track batching ingestion, and how to use these metrics.

 ## View the ingestion result